 - How much extra gasoline you want to have on hand as a barter item

-As a general rule, your Bug Out Location should never be more than a full tank of gas away – or about 15 gallons depending on your type of car.
+Generally, your Bug Out Location should never be more than a full tank of gas away – or about 15 gallons, depending on your type of car.

-Assuming that you are only using the generator when necessary, then you’d need about 60 gallons of gasoline for a 30-day stockpile.
-The more alternative heating and lighting supplies you have, the less you will need to rely on your generator.
+Assuming that you only use the generator when necessary, you’d need about 60 gallons of gasoline for a 30-day stockpile.
+The more alternative heating and lighting supplies you have, the less you need to rely on your generator.

-Use your own judgment to determine how much (if any) gasoline you want to stockpile as a survival barter item.
-I’d personally keep the gasoline stockpiles for myself and use items I know how to make myself for bartering instead.
+Use your judgment to determine how much (if any) gasoline you want to stockpile as a survival barter item.
+I’d keep the gasoline stockpiles for myself and use things I know how to make myself for bartering instead.

 You want to stockpile gasoline in case of a disaster…but stockpiling a highly-flammable liquid can be a recipe for disaster!
-If you are going to stockpile gasoline, then you better make sure it is done safely.
+If you are going to store gasoline, you better ensure it is done safely.

-The most common way of storing gasoline are those red plastic cans which are usually 1-5 gallons in size.
-This is fine if you just want to stockpile a few cans worth.
+The most common way of storing gasoline is those red plastic cans which are usually 1-5 gallons in size.
+This is fine if you just want to stockpile a few can’s worth.
 Even with this small amount of gasoline, you still need to follow precautions:

 - Store gasoline in a room not attached to the home, such as a shed.